webstreamer-mirror/webstreamer.github.io/epics/003-devops.md

 *  as an open source project, every one should easy to get the source code (as we use git ,this has been solved.)

-* every body has the some build and runing enviroment, so that easy to test, debug, and reproduce issue.
+* every body has the same build and runing enviroment, so that easy to test, debug, and reproduce issue.

 * effectivity docs to guide others work on the delivered job.